 - The 2025 Trump tax plan leaves capital gains tax rates unchanged, maintaining the 0%, 15% and 20% long-term brackets.

-- Annual contributions are capped at $5,000 for beneficiaries under age 18, with inflation adjustments beginning in 2028.
+- Annual contributions to the newly created Trump Accounts are capped at $5,000 for beneficiaries under age 18, with inflation adjustments beginning in 2028.

-- Withdrawals are restricted until the beneficiary turns 18, and excess contributions may trigger a penalty equal to 100% of the income earned on the excess.
+- Withdrawals are restricted until the beneficiary turns 18, and excess contributions may trigger a penalty equal to 100% of the gains generated on the excess contribution.

-How the Trump Tax Plan Affects Capital Gains Tax Rates
+Does the Trump Tax Plan Affect Capital Gains Tax Rates?

 Trump’s tax law does not include any changes to existing capital gains tax rates or income tax brackets.
 Capital gains taxes are a central consideration for many investors, particularly those managing taxable brokerage accounts, real estate or long-term investment portfolios.

-Under current law, long-term capital gains—profits on assets held for more than one year—are taxed at preferential rates of 0%, 15% or 20%, depending on a taxpayer’s income.
-These thresholds are adjusted annually for inflation.
-For the 2025 tax year, single filers with taxable income up to $48,350 fall into the 0% long-term capital gains bracket.
-Meanwhile, the 20% rate begins at $533,401.
+Under current law, long-term capital gains are profits from selling assets held for more than one year.
+These gains are taxed at preferential rates of 0%, 15% or 20%, depending on the taxpayer’s income.
+The income thresholds for each rate are adjusted annually for inflation.

 These rates remain unchanged under the One Big Beautiful Bill Act.
 However, Project 2025, a policy blueprint created by the conservative Heritage Foundation, has called for: